 In addition, we discuss the periastron and nodal precessions.
-The values and signs of $\Delta \phi$ and $\Delta \theta$ are depending not only on the magnetic parameter $b$, but also on the quintssence parameter $k$.
+The values and signs of $\Delta \phi$ and $\Delta \theta$ are depending not only on the magnetic parameter $b$, but also on the quintessence parameter $k$.
 As an interesting result, as $k$ increases, retrograde orbits may turn into prograde ones.

 In the final subsection 6.3, we are giving some illustrative examples of trajectories for specific choices of the model's parameters.
 In order to draw the particle's trajectory by solving the equations of motion (\ref{weak}) using a numerical procedure, one must verify all the conditions previously discussed and fix suitable values for $B_0$, $k$ and $L$.
-The colored circles in the projections of the trajectories on the $xOy$ plane (see the figures \ref{circ}--\ref{circ1}) are dividing physically important regions, as for example the green circle separates the region between curly and non-curly orbits, the gray circle corresponds to the change of sign of $\Delta \phi$, while the black circle corresponds to $r_*$ above which no stable trajectory exists.
+The coloured circles in the projections of the trajectories on the $xOy$ plane (see the figures \ref{circ}--\ref{circ1}) are dividing physically important regions, as for example the green circle separates the region between curly and non-curly orbits, the gray circle corresponds to the change of sign of $\Delta \phi$, while the black circle corresponds to $r_*$ above which no stable trajectory exists.
 Similarly to Ernst spacetime, the particle's trajectory may be curly or non-curly \cite{Lim:2015oha}.
-However, when the quintessence contribution is dominant, the unstable trajectory is curled outward the black hole and this behavior has no equivalence in Ernst spacetime where the trajectory is always curled toward the black hole as a result of the gravitational attraction.
+However, when the quintessence contribution is dominant, the unstable trajectory is curled toward the black hole and this behavior has no equivalence in Ernst spacetime where the trajectory is always curled outward the black hole.